OscarLuvsRice/portfolio-v1/bookshelf.md

 # Bookshelf for my Fromsoftware books 📚🔧

 ## 📌 Overview
 I bought about 1000 yuan (212 aud) worth of Fromsoftware Books, and i need a bookshelf for it.
 At the start i was browsing online for cool bookshelf, but all of them are either too complicated for my old, not so high quality seconded handed ender 3 pro, too small or i just dont like the style.
-So i just ended desining a really simple book shelf that is also big enough to fit all my books.
+So i just ended designing a really simple book shelf that is also big enough to fit all my books.
 The bookshelf is split into two halves, with a simple joint mechanism to connect the two.

 Through this small project, I developed critical thinking through measurements and designing, I also had an introduction on tolerance and joint mechanism.